Ken Paxton: Immigration

-In 2018, Paxton falsely claimed that undocumented immigrants had committed over 600,000 crimes since 2011 in Texas.
+In 2018, Paxton claimed that undocumented immigrants had committed over 600,000 crimes since 2011 in Texas.
 PolitiFact said that it had debunked the numbers before, and that the numbers exceed the state's estimates by more than 400%.
+In 2024, ProPublica reported that Paxton had used consumer protection law to target Annunciation House, a nonprofit shelter that serves immigrants and refugees, calling for the charity to be shut down due to "systemic criminal conduct", and warning other charities serving immigrants they were "on notice".

 Obama executive orders

-Paxton led a coalition of twenty-six states challenging President Barack Obama's Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA) executive action, which granted deferred action status to certain undocumented immigrants who had lived in the United States since 2010 and had children who were American citizens or lawful permanent residents.
+Paxton led a coalition of 26 states challenging President Barack Obama's Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA) executive action, which granted deferred action status to certain undocumented immigrants who had lived in the United States since 2010 and had children who were American citizens or lawful permanent residents.
 Paxton argued that the president should not be allowed to "unilaterally rewrite congressional laws and circumvent the people's representatives".
 The Supreme Court heard the case, United States v.
 Texas, and issued a split 4-4 ruling in the case in June 2016.
 Because of the split ruling, a 2015 lower-court ruling invalidating Obama's plan was left in place.

-In July 2017, Paxton led a group of Republican attorneys general and Idaho governor Butch Otter in threatening the Trump administration that they would litigate if the president did not terminate the Deferred Action for Childhood Arrivals policy that had been put into place by President Barack Obama, although never implemented in Texas because of legal action on behalf of the state.
-The other attorneys general who joined in making the threats to Trump included Steve Marshall of Alabama, Leslie Rutledge of Arkansas, Lawrence Wasden of Idaho, Derek Schmidt of Kansas, Jeff Landry of Louisiana, Doug Peterson of Nebraska, Alan Wilson of South Carolina, and Patrick Morrisey of West Virginia.
+In July 2017, Paxton led a group of ten Republican attorneys general and Idaho governor Butch Otter in threatening the Trump administration that they would litigate if the president did not terminate the Deferred Action for Childhood Arrivals policy that had been put into place by President Barack Obama.
+(The policy had never been implemented in Texas because of legal action on behalf of the state.)